Alfresco/docs-alfresco/sync-service/3.0/install/options.md

 4. Use the Module Management Tool (MMT) to install the `alfresco-device-sync-repo-3.0.x.amp` AMP into the repository WAR.

-    For more information, see instructions in [Install the AMP file](https://docs.alfresco.com/5.0/tasks/dev-extensions-tutorials-simple-module-install-amp.html)(#LINK).
+    For more information, see instructions in [Install the AMP file]({% link content-services/6.0/install/zip/amp.md %}).

     For example, to apply the `alfresco-device-sync-repo-3.0.x.amp`, use the following command: